Lock-Up Agreements

 Quick Answer

-Lock-up agreements are private contracts between the underwriter and the issuer (or its insiders, founders, and pre-IPO holders) that restrict share sales for a fixed period after an offering.
-The standard IPO lock-up is 180 days.
-Lock-ups are NOT mandated by the SEC; the SEC only requires that the lock-up terms be disclosed in the prospectus.
-The underwriter holds the right to grant an early lock-up waiver.
+Lock-up agreements are private contracts between the underwriter and the issuer, or its insiders, founders, and pre-IPO holders, restricting share sales for a fixed period after an offering.
+The typical IPO lock-up runs 180 days, though the agreement sets the actual term.
+The SEC does not mandate lock-ups; it only requires the terms be disclosed in the prospectus.

 Once a public offering closes, the next risk is a wall of insider supply hitting the market in the first few weeks after pricing.
 Lock-up agreements solve that risk by contract.